-Most patients leave the hospital independent enough to function at home without great assistance.
+Most patients leave the hospital independent enough to function at home without a lot of assistance.
 If you are frail or ill, two options are available to you.

 Option 1: A home health nurse and/or a home physical therapist may be arranged to assist you at home.
-You should make all attempts to arrange for a relative or friend to stay with you for at least the first week after discharge because the home health nurse and physical therapist are with you for only a short period of the day.
+You should make all attempts to arrange for a relative or friend to stay with you for at least the first week after discharge, because the home health nurse and physical therapist will be with you for only a short period of the day.

-Option 2: You may either stay at an acute rehabilitation facility following your hospital stay provided you meet insurance criteria and your insurance will cover this.
+Option 2: You may stay at an acute rehabilitation facility following your hospital stay, provided you meet insurance criteria and your insurance will cover this.
 Insurance/Medicare does not cover inpatient rehabilitation for "social issues."

-Will I need Physical Therapy when I go home?
+Will I need physical therapy when I go home?